Background

 So the intimate partner ends up betraying the narcissist, cheats on him or discards him or usually both.

 Painful part is now out of the way.
-The demons of the past, exercisedmother's egregious maltreatment is validated and legitimized.
+The demons of the past, exercised, mother's egregious maltreatment is validated and legitimized.
 All women are like mother.
 All women treat me the same.

 And then the masochistic narcissist faced with mortification or narcissistic injury transforms the situation, reframes it in one of two ways.

-She is as bad as my mother.
-That's why she cheated on me.
-That's why she hurt me.
 Or I am the monster.
 I am the bad and lovable object.
 I deserve to be punished the way I've just been punished.
 And I made it all happen.
 I am in control.

+So the classical narcissist would resort to the first defense.
+It's called alloplastic defense.
 If he's cheated on, he would blame the cheater.
-He would say, she is bad.
+He would say she is bad.
 She's all bad.
-She's all good.
+I'm all good.
 It's an infantile splitting defense.

 The masochistic narcissist would say, she's all good.
 I'm all bad because he has an overwhelming, overpowering bad object.